AMReX-Combustion/PelePhysics/README.md

 PelePhysics has two required dependencies, AMReX and SUNDIALS, which are both git submodules located the `Submodules` directory.
 The `ThirdParty` directory is used when building these submodules, and for downloading and building other optional submodules.

-Finally, the `Tests` directory includes several stand-alone codes for exercising various aspects of the physics modules mentioned above.
+Finally, the `Testing` directory includes several stand-alone codes for exercising various aspects of the physics modules mentioned above.

 ## Getting Started

 PelePhysics is primarily intended as a library for use with other Pele codes.
 For more information on how to download PelePhysics and its dependencies, and how to build the stand-alone test codes, consult the [online documentation](https://amrex-combustion.github.io/PelePhysics/GettingStarted.html).

+## Acknowledgment

+This research was supported by the Exascale Computing Project (ECP), Project
+Number: 17-SC-20-SC, a collaborative effort of two DOE organizations -- the Office of Science and the National Nuclear Security Administration -- responsible for the planning and preparation of a capable exascale ecosystem -- including software, applications, hardware, advanced system engineering, and early testbed platforms -- to support the nation's exascale computing imperative.

 ## Citation

-To cite the multi-physics (soot, spray, radiation) capabilities in PelePhysics that were imported from PeleMP and PeleRad, please use the following [Journal of Fluids Engineering article](PeleMP: The Multiphysics Solver for the Combustion Pele Adaptive Mesh Refinement Code Suite):
+To cite the multi-physics (soot, spray, radiation) capabilities in PelePhysics that were imported from PeleMP and PeleRad, please use the following [Journal of Fluids Engineering article](https://doi.org/10.1115/1.4064494):
 ```
 @article{owen2023pelemp,
   title={PeleMP: The Multiphysics Solver for the Combustion Pele Adaptive Mesh Refinement Code Suite},